Which is it: St. Olaf or Saint Olaf? Is it email or e-mail? What about commas — should you put one before the “and”?

 Use of the college logo, seal, and athletic marks

-Please refer to the “Graphic Identity Program” document for the proper usage of the college logo, seal, and athletic marks.
-You can find a PDF of this document and downloadable images at stolaf.edu/offices/communications/standards.
-All questions related to use of the college logo should be directed to the Office of Communications at x3032.
+To better understand our approach and proper use of the college logo, seal and athletic marks, please refer to our brand manual.
+All questions related to use of the college logo should be directed to the Office of Marketing and Communications at x3032.

 St. Olaf-specific terms

 The following St. Olaf-specific words and terms are commonly misspelled or referred to incorrectly.
 The correct spelling and usage is below.
 Please note the placement of apostrophes, hyphens, and commas.

 - Ade Christenson Complex

 - Boe Memorial Chapel

 - the Hill (“the” isn’t capitalized unless it’s at the beginning of a sentence: She loved her time on the Hill.)

 - Manitou Field

 - Mellby Hall